chengniedotcom/chengniedotcom.github.io/notes/the-upside-of-irrationality.md

 Recommend: 8/10

-This book help me understand more about my own limitations like "self-hearding": "we look at our past actions to inform ourselves of who we are more generally, and then we act in compatible ways.".
-It also provides a counter argument about the division of labor: Even though I can outsource programming tasks to other more experienced programmers; I don't like their programs as much as the programs I wrote.
-I appreciate Professor Dan Airely's openness about his injury and his thought process regarding his position in the dating hierarchy.
+This book helps me understand my limitations like "self-herding": "we look at our past actions to inform ourselves of who we are, and then we act in compatible ways.".
+It also provides a counterargument about the division of labor: Even though I can outsource programming tasks to more experienced programmers, I'm not fond of their programs as much as the programs I wrote.
+I appreciate Professor Dan Ariely's openness about his injury and thought process regarding his position in the dating hierarchy.

 ## Notes